peteroupc/peteroupc.github.io/randomfunc.md

                    // NOTE: If the programming language implements
                    // division with two integers by truncating to an
                    // integer, the division can be used as is without
-                   // calling a "floor" function.
+                   // using a "floor" function.
                    tempnumber = floor(tempnumber / 2)
                    bitCount = bitCount + 1
             end